10. How to Pay for a War: Part 2#

 class to solve the resulting n-state Markov jump LQ problem.

 10.5.
-Penalty on Different Issuance Across Maturities#
+Penalty on Different Issues Across Maturities#

 To implement a simple example of the two-period model, we assume that \(G_t\) follows an AR(1) process: